build-security/opa-express-middleware/README.md

 - consult with the policy engine only for GET requests
 - add a field named "serviceId" with the value 1 to the request
 - provide route parameters to the PDP as input.
 (For this to work, the middleware can't be applied globally using `app.use`)
+- an endpoint can declare the required permission the client needs in order to access it
 ```js
 const express = require('express');
 const bodyParser = require('body-parser');